yelluw/Bootparts/README.md

 ## Project Status

+Under active development.
 Version 0.4 has been released.

 ## Contributing

-I am not accepting contributions at this moment.
+We are not accepting contributions at this moment.
 Thank you for the interest.

 ## Issues

-Will not reply to issues at the moment.
+Will not reply to issues not related to bugs at the moment.

 ## Support